-Activity Description: Coordinate the assessment and further development and use of the seawater intrusion model with the MCWD GSA.
+Activity Description: Coordinate the assessment and further development and use of the seawater intrusion model with the MCWD GSA and other stakeholders, as appropriate.
 The Seawater Intrusion Model will help both agencies determine if and how potential projects will stop Seawater Intrusion.